U.S. News Rankings

 |Fall 2012 acceptance rate||71.9%|

 |SAT/ACT scores must be received by||March 1|

-The student-faculty ratio at Alma College is 13:1, and the school has 61.8 percent of its classes with fewer than 20 students.
-The most popular majors at Alma College include: Business Administration, Management and Operations; Biology, General; Health and Medical Administrative Services; Visual and Performing Arts; and History.
-The average freshman retention rate, an indicator of student satisfaction, is 78.2 percent.
+The student-faculty ratio at Alma College is 12:1, and the school has 67.8 percent of its classes with fewer than 20 students.
+The most popular majors at Alma College include: Business Administration, Management and Operations; Biology, General; English Language and Literature, General; Health and Medical Administrative Services; and Psychology, General.
+The average freshman retention rate, an indicator of student satisfaction, is 79.5 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|

 Campus Info & Services